joshikanach/FutureMakers/README.md

  Use case of ReLU function:
     - ReLU's are usually implemented in hidden layers but can be both in hidden as well as output layers
     - We can use a ReLU in a multilayer perceptron or in a convenetional neural network

+# Day 16
+  Today I learned about ethics in AI and created a model to understand ethics and a model classifiying or distinguishing between a male and a female.
+I feed some images online after I completed my model, I was surprised about one thing: so when a female had her hair up, the algorithm classified the image as a male and I was impressed by actually seeing the biases that can occur within AI.
+I tried re-feeding different images, and then it was working properly.

+#Day 17